diegobonilla98/2D-Neural-Fields-Rendering/README.md

 ## Derivation
-One can calculate the derivate of the color in respect of the input position to measure the changes.
+One can calculate the derivate of the color in respect of the input position to measure the changes using `np.gradient`.
 It can be only done with Black and White images.

 ![](dog_derivate_image.png)